 Another example is correctly teaching about the sin of homosexual behavior while neglecting to give proper emphasis to Biblical admonitions against divorce, adultery, and fornication.
 We need to teach all of scripture with balance.
 Grandstanding on sins that aren’t temptations to us and soft-pedaling those that are not attractive or Christian things to do.

 There are plenty of reasons and resources to defend the accuracy and integrity of all of the original scriptures.
 We don’t need to get sloppy and just follow the parts we like.
-And we truly miss out when we cast doubts on every passage and question if it is really the word of God.
+We truly miss out when we cast doubts on every passage and question if it is really the word of God.
+Yes, read it in context and seek to carefully and accurately understand it, but also have the faith of a child that the one true God reliably delivered his word to us.

 I’ll close with some friendly advice: Don’t mess with God’s Word.